What is a refund?

 Can I cancel my refund?

-Yes, you may cancel your refund if you return the funds in full to CalSTRS within 30 days of the payment issue date.
+Yes, you may cancel your refund if you return the funds in full (gross amount) to CalSTRS within 30 days of the payment issue date.
 You must also send CalSTRS a written request to cancel your refund.